icon-community/icon.community/content/blog/2019/2019-02-08-seoul-metropolitan-government-appoints-members-of-its-blockchain-governance-team-using-icon-s.md

 date: 2019-02-08
 slug: seoul-metropolitan-government-appoints-members-of-its-blockchain-governance-team-using-icon-s-8b84cf78117e
 description:
-featured_image:
 ---

-### **Seoul Metropolitan Government appoints members of its ‘Blockchain Governance Team’ Using ICON’s Public Blockchain**
+## **Seoul Metropolitan Government appoints members of its ‘Blockchain Governance Team’ Using ICON’s Public Blockchain**

 **Supports issuance and browsing through mobile phones, preventing falsification and fake issuance by recording history on the blockchain**